 We have been engaged in the securitization of our credit card receivables since 1997.
-We access the asset-backed securitization market using the GE Capital Credit Card Master Note Trust ("MNT"), through which we issue asset-backed securities through both public transactions and private transactions funded by financial institutions and commercial paper conduits.
+We access the asset-backed securitization market using the Synchrony Credit Card Master Note Trust ("MNT") (formerly the GE Capital Credit Card Master Note Trust) through which we issue asset-backed securities through both public transactions and private transactions funded by financial institutions and commercial paper conduits.
 In addition, we issue asset-backed securities in private transactions through the GE Sales Finance Master Trust ("SFT") and the GE Money Master Trust ("GMT").